sealerio/sealer/docs/user-guide/get-started.md

 sealer delete -f .sealer/[cluster-name]/Clusterfile
 ```

-if you using cloud mod, sealer will delete the infa resouce too.
+if you're using cloud mod, sealer will delete the infra resource too.